Day's Theorem is sharp for $n$ even: Introduction

 \subsection{``Reversed'' conditions and hints to the inductive proof that Day's result is sharp}

 \labbel{rev} Let us now comment a bit about the proof of Theorem \ref{daysh}.
 We shall recall J{\'o}nsson and Day terms in Section \ref{prel}.
-In both cases, the terms have to satisfy distinct conditions for even and odd indices.
-If we exchange odd and even in the condition for congruence distributivity, we get the so called alvin terms \cite{MMT}.
+In both cases, the terms are required to satisfy distinct conditions for even and odd indices.
+If we exchange odd and even in the condition for congruence distributivity, we get the so called alvin terms \cite[Theorem 4.144]{MMT}.
 While a variety is congruence distributive if and only if it has J{\'o}nsson terms, if and only if it has alvin terms, we get different conditions, in general, if we keep the number of terms fixed \cite{FV}.
 Similarly, let us say that a variety $\mathcal {V}$ is $m$-reversed-modular if $\mathcal {V}$ has terms $u_0, \dots, u_m$ satisfying Day's conditions with odd and even exchanged.
 See Definitions \ref{daydef} and \ref{nm} for precise details.
 We have results also for the reversed conditions.
-Actually, the use of the reversed conditions seems fundamental in our arguments; the proof of Theorem \ref{daysh} proceeds through a simultaneous induction which needs alternatively both kinds of results, one dealing with the more usual conditions and the other dealing with the reversed conditions.
-In the next theorem we state our main results about the reversed conditions.
+Actually, the use of the reversed conditions seems fundamental in our arguments; the proof of Theorem \ref{daysh} proceeds through a simultaneous induction which deals alternatively with \begin{enumerate}[(a)] \item distributivity in combination with reversed modularity, and \item alvin in combination with modularity. \end{enumerate} In the next theorem we state our main results about the reversed conditions.

 \begin{theorem} \labbel{dayshr} Suppose that $n \geq 4$ and $n$ is even. \begin{enumerate}[(i)] \item Every $n$-alvin variety is $2n{-}3$-reversed-modular. \item There is a locally finite $n$-alvin variety which is not $2n{-}3$-modular, \end{enumerate} \end{theorem}